zoidbergZA/turtlecoin-tips/README.md

 ## Project structure

-The tip bot frontend React app can be found in the `/frontend` folder.
+The frontend React app can be found in the `/frontend` folder.

 The backend code is located in the `/functions` folder.